skumarverma17/Ecommerce/README.md

-# Ecommerce
+# Ecommerce BDD Automation Framework

 ## Introduction
-This BDD Automation Framework is created using Java + Selenium Web Driver + Cucumber + Maven Page Object Model(POM).
-Which can be used across different web based applications.It is used to make the code more readable, maintainable and reusable.
+This BDD Automation Framework is created using Java + Selenium Web Driver + Cucumber + Maven Page Object Model(POM), which can be used across different web based applications.
+It is used to make the code more readable, maintainable and reusable.

 ## Technologies/Tools used in building the framework
 - Eclipse - IDE